mori-cyber/PyDeploy/Assignment_5/README.md

 ```
 docker run -d -p 80:80 morteza
 ```
-## Two methods for deploy in Liara:
+## Two methods for deployment in Liara:
 - [x] a- Deployment with a browser.
 - [x] b- Deployment with Liara CLI. <br>
 ## We used the Liara CLI method As follows: